 Winner of the 2018 Ted Hendricks Award, Ferrell leads the 2018 team in tackles for loss (17) and sacks (10.5) along with totaling 45 tackles in 13 games.
 In his three-year career, he has 47.5 tackles for loss, eighth most in Tiger history, and 26 sacks, fifth most in school history.

 Hyatt is a big reason Clemson is averaging 259.8 rushing yards per game and 6.8 yards per carry.
 The Tigers have also allowed just 14 sacks in 13 games.
 In his four-year career, he has played 3,624 snaps, most by a Tiger in history.

 Etienne is among the nation’s leaders in rushing with 1,463 yards and 21 touchdowns on 176 carries along with 10 receptions for 65 yards and a touchdown in 13 games.
 His 22 total touchdowns are a school record.
 He is averaging 112.5 rushing yards per game and 8.3 yards per carry.

 **Sophomore QB Ian Book (6-0/200)

-Book helped the Irish rip off eight consecutive victories.
+Book took over the starting reigns in the fourth game of the season.
+He helped the Irish rip off eight consecutive victories.
 Book finished the regular season completing 70.4% (197 of 280) of his passes with 19 TDs and 2,468 yards.
 He also rushed 78 times for 250 yards and four TDs.
 Book ranks sixth and eighth, respectively, in FBS completion percentage and pass efficiency.
 He became the first FBS signal caller to win his first five starts of a season with a completion percentage over 70% in each game since Russell Wilson at Wisconsin in 2011.